 Snowy 2.0 plays a major role in Australia's transition to renewable energy.
-It is the least-cost solution to the energy storage problem created by the growing base of wind and solar developments, with the ability to deliver up to 350,000 MWh of energy storage and 2000 megawatts of generation capacity to the National Electricity Market.
+It is the least-cost solution to the energy storage problem created by the growing base of wind and solar developments, with the ability to deliver up to 350,000 MWh of energy storage and 2,000 megawatts of generation capacity to the National Electricity Market.
+Despite the unprecedented external conditions and impacts arising from the bushfires and COVID-19, the Snowy 2.0 project (Project) has achieved key milestones and remains on-track.
+The first tunnel boring machine (TBM) has been commissioned and excavation of the Main Access Tunnel is underway.
+Progress also continues on the civil and supporting infrastructure works and the Cooma precast factory is producing the first of 130,500 concrete tunnel lining segments.